Warning: This is some wacky stuff.

 Now for Spinoza, any time we want to make a distinction between two things we have to apply the principle of sufficient reason (PSR); that is, we have to provide a sufficient reason for which we should consider the 2 things distinct.
 Spinoza doesn't see any sufficient reason for which we should distinguish between causal and inherence relations; after all they are both conceptual dependence relations--one thing (a mode) depends on the concept of something (causally/ontologically) prior to it.
 Basically, if there is no real difference in explaining something through causal relations rather than inherence relations then the 2 notions should be collapsed into on: a conceptual relation.
 Restated, unless we can come up with an situation where an inherence relation explains something that a causal relation doesn't or vice verse we should consider them one and the same.

+So, why should we care about collapsing these two terms?
+Because Spinoza's naturalism doesn't allow for different rules to apply to different things.
+That is what naturalism is: there is one fundamental set of laws for everything including God, including humans.
+Hand-waving appeals to special connections or properties is illegal.
+To repeat: there is only one set of fundamental rules and they apply to everything.
+So, if we adopt the typical theological views we see that there are different rules to explain how God exists and functions than there are for how finite individuals exist and function.
+God can break physical laws that humans, for example can't.
 More specifically Spinoza was concerned with the inconsistencies of the Cartesian view which required 2 kinds of dependence relations.
 Recall for Descartes' 2 substance system of Mind and Body, these 2 substances do not inhere in God but still depend on him for their existence--that's one type of dependence relation--one without inherence but still of causation.
 Then there are the attributes and modes of Mind and Body (substances) that do inherence relations.
 Recall that, for example, the properties of an body--e.g., a chair--inhere in its attributes; that is, the properties of hardness and weight depend on hardness and weight inhering in extension, which in turn inheres the substance of body.
 So in the Cartesian system we have 2 types of conceptual dependence relations--one that includes inherence and one that doesn't.
 With naturalism, you have to have the same rules for everything, so Spinoza rejects Cartesian dualism, mostly because it smacks of Dualism... depend for their existence on

 How do we apply this to the argument that Spinoza's modes should be seen a inhering in God?
 Well, if God just caused modes (particular mind or bodies) to exist without their properties inhering in him then we'd have two different kinds of conceptual relations; that is, an inconsistent set of rules.
 Why?
 Because if modes don't inhere in God then we have a non-inherence conceptual relation between God and modes but and inherence conceptual relation between modes and their properties.
 Lets use the table as an example, I can know of its properties by knowing it is extended.
 The properties of hardness, shape, and weight all inhere in extension; I can conceive of them through the concept of extension because of the inherence relation; that is, I can know about the properties of the table because I know it is extended.
 So as we can see we have one type of conceptual relation--between God/subtance and modes--that doesn't involve inherence and we have another type of conceptual relation--between modes and their properties--that does involve inherence.
 Having 2 sets of rules without sufficient reason is barred by Spinoza's naturalism, thus, in interpreting Spinoza's notion of modes we must interpret him as saying that modes inhere in God, not that God creates modes.